Scubbles - The Delta Drifter

 Abilities

-Scubbles can speed up their tail and leave a trail of bubbles to confuses predators if they need to.
+Scubbles can speed up their tail and leave a trail of bubbles to confuse predators if they need to.
 They also regurgitate sticky algae from their gut to blow at their enemies when threatened.

 Ecology

 These creatures are commonly found living in the shallow waters of the marshlands.
-Being low on the food chain forces Scubble to avoid open spaces that occupied by larger predators.
+Being low on the food chain forces Scubbles to avoid open spaces that occupied by larger predators.
 Marshland amphibians like Hewt and Defibbit find Scubbles delicious.

 Despite appearing lazy and insignificant, Scubbles is a pillar to the marshlands ecosystem.
 They consume dangerous algae that pollutes the waters.
 Scubbles’s hardy stomach allows them to eat poisonous vegetation with no issue.